ioBroker/ioBroker/doc/SCHEMA.md

 * common.eraseOnUpload      - erase all previous data in the directory before upload
 * common.webByVersion       - show version as prefix in web adapter (usually - ip:port/material, webByVersion - ip:port/1.2.3/material)
 * common.noIntro            - never show instances of this adapter on Intro/Overview screen in admin (like icons, widgets)
+* common.expert             - show this object only in expert mode in admin

 #### instance